Deutsche Bank: Seeking Alpha In The Dark

 Adding Downside Protection To Deutsche Bank

-If you'd like a refresher on hedging terms first, please see the section titled "Refresher on Hedging Terms" here).
+If you'd like a refresher on hedging terms first, please see the section titled "Refresher on Hedging Terms" here.
 We'll show two hedges for DB, both designed for investors who are unwilling to tolerate drawdowns greater than 20% over the next several months.
 The first one is expensive, so we're presenting it mainly for illustrative purposes.
 We used the Portfolio Armor iOS app to find these hedges, but you can find optimal hedges without it using the method explained here.

 Uncapped Upside, But Expensive